 The International Association of Venue Managers, having significant influence in a global industry, is the acknowledged organization providing superlative leadership, cutting-edge innovation, advanced education, supportive advocacy, opportunities for networking and connection to other venue professionals around the world.
 Committed to international membership growth and development, the IAVM is the preeminent source for all public assembly related research, information, services, and life-safety issues worldwide.
 IAVM provides unprecedented member value and is endowed with unlimited opportunities to partner and embrace industry affiliations.

-IAVM Position on Diversity
+IAVM Position on Diversity and Inclusiveness

 IAVM Code of Ethics